 The Wannon electorate has existed since Federation in 1901.
 It was named after the Wannon River, which runs through the electorate’s centre, just north of Hamilton.

-The Wannon River was named by Sir Thomas Mitchell in 1836.
+Sir Thomas Mitchell named the Wannon River in 1836.

 The electorate covers an area of more than 30,000 square kilometres, reaching from the southern coastline of Victoria in centres such as Portland, Port Fairy, Warrnambool and Port Campbell; north to the Glenelg River and from the South Australian border to the townships of Beaufort and Maryborough.